 The characteristics of the produced Janus particles directly depend how parent colloidal particles arrange on the wax surface.
 For instance, penetration depth and cluster formation of the parent colloidal particles has some influence in the final Janus particles properties.
-The penetration level on the wax droplets will determine the parent particles unprotected area available for the asymmetrical reaction, which ultimately will define the physical-chemical properties of the Janus particles [4,13]; clusters formation at the interface causes the non-homogenous functionalization of the parameters influencing the yield and how parent colloidal particles arrange at wax-droplet interface is extremely important to fine-tune the chemical and physical characteristics of the resulting Janus particles.
+The penetration level on the wax droplets will determine the parent particles unprotected area available for the asymmetrical reaction, which ultimately will define the physical-chemical properties of the Janus particles [4,13]; clusters formation at the interface causes the non-homogenous functionalization of the parenticles within the cluster.
+The concept is depicted in figure 5.6.
+Hence, understanding the parameters influencing the yield and how parent colloidal particles arrange at wax-droplet interface is extremely important to fine-tune the chemical and physical characteristics of the resulting Janus particles.